To,

 18. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186

 The Company has not given any Loans or Guarantees covered under the provisions of Section 186 of the Companies Act, 2013.
-The details of the investments made by the Company are stated in the notes to audited financial statements.
+The details of the investments made by the Company are stated in the note no. 9 to audited financial statements.

 19. INTERNAL FINANCIAL CONTROLS SYSTEM